 Puppy absorption in dogs is a bit of an under-studied topic.
 Often, the pregnancy cannot even be confirmed before some or all of the fetuses are reabsorbed.
-Most of the time, the dog owner may not even know that their dog was pregnant at all!
+Some of the time, the dog owner may not even know that their dog was pregnant at all!

 With that said, breeders often contend with this mysterious occurrence regularly.
-While obviously sick dogs do reabsorb their pregnancies, completely healthy dogs do as well.
+While obviously sick dogs do reabsorb their pregnancies, completely healthy dogs may do as well.

 Sometimes, the cause is quite obvious.
 Other times?
 Not so much.